MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-changing-costing-methods.md

 7. Handle inventory quantities that are allocated to demand.
 8. Block the original item from further use.

-### Define a default costing method
+### <a name="define-a-default-costing-method" />Define a default costing method

 To help avoid future mistakes you can specify a default costing method for new items.
 Whenever someone creates a new item, [!INCLUDE[prod_short](includes/prod_short.md)] will suggest the default costing method.
 You specify the default method in the **Default Costing Method** field on the **Inventory Setup** page.

-### Identify the items to change the costing method for and renumber them
+### <a name="identify-the-items-to-change-the-costing-method-for-and-renumber-them" />Identify the items to change the costing method for and renumber them

 You may want to give your new items the same numbers as those they are replacing.
 To do that, change the numbers of the existing items.
 For example, if the existing item number is "P1000," you might change it to "X-P1000."
 This is a manual change that you must make for each item.

-### Create new items with the old numbering scheme and copy the master data in a batch
+### <a name="create-new-items-with-the-old-numbering-scheme-and-copy-the-master-data-in-a-batch" />Create new items with the old numbering scheme and copy the master data in a batch

 Create the new items using the current number scheme.
 With the exception of the **Costing Method** field, the new items should contain the same master data as the existing items.
 To transfer the master data for the item, and related data from other features, use the **Copy Item** action on the **Item Card** page.
 For more information, see [Copy Existing Items to Create New Items](inventory-how-copy-items.md).

 After you create the new items and transfer the master data, assign the correct costing method.

-### Manually copy related master data from the original item to the new item
+### <a name="manually-copy-related-master-data-from-the-original-item-to-the-new-item" />Manually copy related master data from the original item to the new item

 To make the new items fully useful you must manually copy some master data from other areas, as described in the following table.